Phytoestrogen: Food sources

-Food content of phytoestrogens is very variable and accurate estimates of intake therefore difficult and depends on the databases used.
+Food content of phytoestrogens is highly variable, and accurate estimates of intake are therefore difficult and depends on the databases used.
 Data from the European Prospective Investigation into Cancer and Nutrition found intakes between 1 mg/d in Mediterranean Countries and more than 20 mg/d in the United Kingdom.
-The high intake in the UK is partly explained by the use of soy in the Chorleywood bread process.
-An epidemiological study of women in the United States found that the dietary intake of phytoestrogens in healthy post-menopausal Caucasian women is less than one milligram daily.

 Effects on humans

-In humans, phytoestrogens are readily absorbed into the circulatory system, circulate in plasma, and are excreted in the urine.
+In humans, phytoestrogens are digested in the small intestine, poorly absorbed into the circulatory system, circulate in plasma, and are excreted in the urine.
 Metabolic influence is different from that of grazing animals due to the differences between ruminant versus monogastric digestive systems.

-As of 2017, there is insufficient clinical evidence to determine if phytoestrogens have effects in humans.
+As of 2020, there is insufficient clinical evidence to determine that phytoestrogens have effects in humans.

 Females

-It is unclear if phytoestrogens have any effect on the cause or prevention of cancer in females.
+It is unclear if phytoestrogens have any effect on the cause or prevention of cancer in women.
 Some epidemiological studies have suggested a protective effect against breast cancer.
-Other epidemiological studies found that consumption of soy estrogens is safe for patients with breast cancer, and that it may decrease mortality and recurrence rates.
+Additionally, other epidemiological studies found that consumption of soy estrogens is safe for patients with breast cancer, and that it may decrease mortality and recurrence rates.
 It remains unclear if phytoestrogens can minimize some of the deleterious effects of low estrogen levels (hypoestrogenism) resulting from oophorectomy, menopause, or other causes.
 A Cochrane review of the use of phytoestrogens to relieve the vasomotor symptoms of menopause (hot flashes) stated that there was no conclusive evidence to suggest any benefit to their use, although genistein effects should be further investigated.

 Males

-It is unclear if phytoestrogens have any effect on male sexuality, with conflicting results about the potential effects of isoflavones originating from soy.
+It remains under study whether phytoestrogens have any effect on male reproductive physiology.
 Some studies showed that isoflavone supplementation had a positive effect on sperm concentration, count, or motility, and increased ejaculate volume.
+Dietary intake of isoflavones at levels greater than in typical Asian diets does not affect estrogen, testosterone, sperm or semen amounts.

-Sperm count decline and increasing rate of testicular cancers in the West may be linked to a higher presence of isoflavone phytoestrogens in the diet while in utero, but such a link has not been definitively proven.
-Furthermore, while there is some evidence that phytoestrogens may affect male fertility, more recent reviews of available studies found no link, and instead suggests that healthier diets such as the Mediterranean diet might have a positive effect on male fertility.
-Neither isoflavones nor soy have been shown to affect male reproductive hormones.
+Reviews of available studies found no link of phytoestrogens on male fertility, and instead indicate that diets, such as the Mediterranean diet, might have a positive effect on male fertility.
+Neither isoflavones nor soy have been shown to affect male reproductive hormones in healthy individuals.